Non UK resident directors of UK companies - income tax and NIC obligations

 Business or personal demands

 For many reasons, it is common within international groups for directors to be employed and paid by one company, but to hold directorships in several of the group’s businesses across a range of countries.
-Costs relating to remuneration or travel and subsistence costs may be borne in or cross-charged to the UK, but even where they are not, UK reporting obligations will arise, which are likely to include operation of PAYE and NIC, and filing of Forms P11D.
+Costs relating to remuneration or travel and subsistence costs may be borne in or cross-charged to the UK, but even where they are not, UK reporting obligations will arise, which are likely to include operation of PAYE and NIC, and filing of Forms P11D

 In some cases, non-resident individuals will be appointed as non-executive directors because of the particular skills they can offer the company, but because they are non-resident and may be considered self-employed in their local jurisdiction (as is not uncommon for statutory directors), the UK reporting and payroll requirements can be overlooked.
-The overseas implications and obligations for the company will also need to be understood and complied with.
+The overseas obligations for the company will also need to be understood and complied with.
 This can extend to corporate tax and transfer pricing issues.

 Why is reporting compliance for directors more problematic?

 The issue of expenses paid while travelling to the UK to carry out director duties is also complicated: travel costs to and from the UK may be exempt for non-UK domiciled directors but the facts and circumstances need to be reviewed.
-Hotel, subsistence and other costs will usually be taxable as the location where the board meets is likely to be the director’s ‘permanent workplace’ in the UK.

 When it comes to the operation of PAYE, the practical pay arrangements for the individual can be problematic.
 Where duties arise in the UK, HMRC disregards the fact that the individual may be paid for all group directorships from an overseas parent company; the PAYE obligations for those duties fall on the UK company.
 Details of overseas remuneration will be required to determine the amount on which PAYE needs to be operated, and strictly 100% in the absence of agreeing otherwise with HMRC, and it will also need to be agreed how the PAYE will be withheld from their overseas pay.